MicroFocus/pulse-java-sdk/README.md

 The SDK is broken down into 5 modules with a parent SDK module tying everything together:

-1. **pulse-plugin-core**: provides a number of interfaces that form the base for all plugins.
+1. [pulse-plugin-core-api](https://microfocus.github.io/pulse-java-sdk/apidocs/pulse-plugin-core-api/index.html): provides a number of interfaces that form the base for all plugins.
-2. **pulse-plugin-chain-api**: interfaces that allow chain plugins to be written, including chain step and chain finding plugins.
+2. [pulse-plugin-chain-api](https://microfocus.github.io/pulse-java-sdk/apidocs/pulse-plugin-chain-api/index.html): interfaces that allow chain plugins to be written, including chain step and chain finding plugins.
 You can use these to tightly integrate external tools such as build or static analysis into your chains.
-3. **pulse-plugin-chain-dto**: definition of all the DTO objects used by the pulse-plugin-chain-api
+3. [pulse-plugin-chain-dto](https://microfocus.github.io/pulse-java-sdk/apidocs/pulse-plugin-chain-dto/index.html): definition of all the DTO objects used by the pulse-plugin-chain-api
-4. **pulse-plugin-event-api**: interfaces that allow plugins to be written that will be called when an internal event happens, such as a review changes state or a comment is made on a review.
+4. [pulse-plugin-event-api](https://microfocus.github.io/pulse-java-sdk/apidocs/pulse-plugin-event-api/index.html): interfaces that allow plugins to be written that will be called when an internal event happens, such as a review changes state or a comment is made on a review.
-5. **pulse-plugin-event-dto**: definition of all the DTO objects used by the pulse-plugin-event-api
+5. [pulse-plugin-event-dto](https://microfocus.github.io/pulse-java-sdk/apidocs/pulse-plugin-event-dto/index.html): definition of all the DTO objects used by the pulse-plugin-event-api

 ## Usage Examples